VishnuThangaraj/LensCorpAI/README.md

 - **User Logout**: Logged-in users can log out.
 Upon logout, the user's token is added to a blacklist to prevent reuse.
 - **View Profile**: Logged-in users can view their profile information.

+## Requirements

+This project requires the following technologies:

+- **Java**: Version 17 or higher is required.
+- **Spring Boot**: This project is based on Spring Boot.
+Version 3.2 or higher is required.
+- **PostgreSQL**: This project uses PostgreSQL for data storage.
+Version 4 or higher is required.
+- **Maven**: Maven is used for project management and build automation.
+- **Postman**: Version 9 or higher of Postman is recommended for testing the API endpoints.
+- **IntelliJ IDEA**: The latest version of IntelliJ IDEA is recommended for development.

+Please ensure that you have these technologies installed and properly configured before running the project.

 ## Installation

 1. Clone this repository: `git clone https://github.com/VishnuThangaraj/LensCorpAI.git`